• Recipe Index

 Chopped asparagus spears in a steamer basket.

 Chop the trimmed asparagus into approximately 2-inch lengths and steam it gently for 3 minutes until it is just tender.
 Do not let it overcook or the salad will be mushy.
-If you don’t have a steamer you can boil the asparagus for 2 minutes instead.
+If you don't have a steamer boil the asparagus for 2 minutes instead.
 Cool the asparagus in a bowl of cold water and then drain thoroughly.

 Asparagus, sliced eggs and mayonnaise sprinkled with salt and pepper in a mixing bowl.

 Transfer the asparagus to a mixing bowl, and add the sliced hard-boiled eggs and mayonnaise.
-Season lightly with salt and a good grinding of black pepper.
+Season it lightly with salt and a good grinding of black pepper.

 A dish of egg and asparagus salad.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Egg and asparagus salad FAQ